dgrunberg/Santa-2024-public/README.md

 One speed up the program used was storing low scoring solutions and their scores in a local pickled file.
 Then I could check if I had previously calculated a score before.
 This saved a little time when restarting a search near a previous one.
+You can see the file <kjc-350-hil-3_graph.png> for the type of progress the program makes on id3.
+It sadly does not find the solution to id3.
+You need to see my teammates @kaburo solution for that.

 Another issue we ran into was the difference between scores on our GPUs and the Kaggle environment with T4s.
 To guard against misfortune, we took our best